pmoracho/pmoracho.github.io/_posts/2016/2016-12-22-Markdown-Syntax.md

 layout: post
 title: "Markdown Syntax Test"       # Title of the post
 description: Some description       # Description of the post, used for Facebook Opengraph & Twitter
-headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
+headline: Markdown Syntax      		# Will appear in bold letters on top of the post
-modified: 2015-8-23                 # Date
 category: personal
 tags: []
 image: